-Laura Curry is an interdisciplinary artist, educator, and consultant working in performance, installation, media, and site research.
+Laura Curry is a Social Art Practice interdisciplinary artist, educator, and consultant.
 Laura holds an MFA from the Department of Media Study, University at Buffalo, in Media Study and Emerging Practices.

 Central to Laura’s practice based research is Bike Date conducted in North and South American cities.
 Through this project, Laura situates the roadway as a social space, and transportation as a democratized resource, using direct engagement, performance, media, and object as elements in her practice.
 Laura engages Women, Trans and Female identified communities through Bike Date.